1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 ### Trigger - Trigger interaction setup

-When working with 2 or more targets, the sizes are important A pairing of 2 objects, one has to be the trigger and have a rigidbody inside (Kinematic).
+When working with 2 or more targets, the sizes are important.
+A pairing of 2 objects, one has to be the trigger and have a *rigidbody* component inside of it (is Kinematic property enabled).

 ### Trigger states recognition.
 Triggers dont involve physics collisions.
 They just recognize when two objects are overlaping